A train journey in need of air conditioning

 The day of my Welsh outing came warm so I was glad of any shade while out walking.
 Being inside of a train should have helped but for one or more class 158 units without functioning air conditioning.
 There are not enough windows to compensate for this as I also found on a Transpennine Express journey between Leeds and Manchester in the days before the current class 185 units.

-There were other problems too and the arrival of a two carriage train in Wolverhampton was a foretaste of a less than full train schedule.
+There were other problems too and the arrival of a two-carriage train in Wolverhampton was a foretaste of a less than full train schedule.
 Two additional carriages were added in Shrewsbury, resolving the previous crush.
-At Machnylleth, those extra carriages were taken off before the train continued to Aberystwyth with passengers for Barmouth and beyond needing to change to a train and there was a coach going directly to Barmouth too.
+At Machynlleth, those extra carriages were taken off before the train continued to Aberystwyth with passengers for Barmouth and beyond needing to change to a train and a coach was going directly to Barmouth too.

 That onward connection was on a train without working air conditioning so it was just as well that I was not going all the way to Pwllheli on it.
-It may have been that this also was the train that took me all of the way from Barmouth to Shrewsbury.
-The two car unit was not augmented with an additional two carriages in Machynlleth because of a cancellation.
+It may have been that this also was the train that took me the whole way from Barmouth to Shrewsbury.
+The two-car unit was not augmented with an additional two carriages in Machynlleth because of a cancellation.
 That made for a very crowded journey in a hot train with less than happy folk on board.

 Arriva is finished with its Welsh franchise in October so you have to wonder if the company is as focussed on the operation as it could be, especially when staff shortages cause train cancellations on a sunny Saturday when many are travelling.
-In contrast, the CrossCountry trains that I used between Macclesfield and Wolverhampton were kept cool with even messages celebrating England’s World Cup quarter final victory appearing on matrix displays in the evening.
-Virgin too were doing the same but any celebratory notions were tempered soon enough by subsequent semi-final and third place play-off defeats.
+In contrast, the CrossCountry trains that I used between Macclesfield and Wolverhampton were kept cool with even messages celebrating England’s World Cup quarter-final victory appearing on matrix displays in the evening.
+Virgin too was doing the same but any celebratory notions were tempered soon enough by their subsequent semi-final and third-place play-off defeats.